-- 8. Petitioners also submitted a joint affidavit, dated June 13, 2022, in which they asserted their net worth did not exceed \$2 million at the time the civil action was filed. - 9.
-In response to petitioners' application for costs, the Division submitted an affirmation in opposition to petitioners' application for costs, dated December 8, 2022, of Stefan M.

-Armstrong, Esq., with supporting papers.
+- 8. Petitioners also submitted the affidavit, dated September 7, 2022, of petitioner Carolyn Crawford Bentham, in which she asserts the following: - "1) I am the petitioner in the above-referenced matter and make this statement on behalf of myself, and as surviving spouse of Richard Bentham, pursuant to New York State Tax Law § 3030; - 2) Pursuant to New York State Tax Law § 3030 (c) (5) (ii) (II), the petitioners are individuals whose net worth did not exceed two million dollars at the time the civil action was filed." - 9.
+In response to petitioners' application for costs, the Division submitted an affirmation in opposition to petitioners' application for costs, dated December 30, 2022, of Stefan M. Armstrong, Esq., with supporting papers.
 Mr. Armstrong, in his affirmation, avers that the Division was substantially justified in its position because petitioners failed to submit any documents in response to the Division's desk audit letter request for documentation of their itemized deductions prior to the BCMS conciliation conference.
-Included with the Division's response to petitioners' application for costs is an affidavit of Yasmin A. Sayed, dated December 2, 2022.
+Included with the Division's response to petitioners' application for costs is an affidavit of Yasmin A. Sayed, dated December 21, 2022.
 Ms. Sayed is a Tax Technician II in the Division's Income/Franchise Desk Audit Bureau and is currently assigned to Audit Group 2 that performed the desk audit of petitioners' 2018 return.
 She began working for the Division in 2009 and has held the position of Tax Technician II since August 2022.
 Ms. Sayed's duties include supervising tax technicians in performing desk audits of personal income tax returns, including itemized deduction audits.
+Ms. Sayed's affidavit is based upon her review of the Division's entire audit file related to its desk audit of petitioners' 2018 return.

+&lt;sup>3 The record is silent as to the date of petitioner Richard Bentham's death.

-Ms. Sayed's affidavit is based upon her review of the Division's entire audit file related to its desk audit of petitioners' 2018 return. - 10.
-The Division maintained an e-MPIRE account for each taxpayer which, among other things, tracked all correspondence between the Division and that taxpayer and is updated in the ordinary course of business whenever a Division employee works on the taxpayer's account.
+- 10. The Division maintained an e-MPIRE account for each taxpayer which, among other things, tracks all correspondence between the Division and that taxpayer and is updated in the ordinary course of business whenever a Division employee works on the taxpayer's account.
 According to Ms. Sayed, if a taxpayer or representative submitted documentation to the Division at the fax number or address indicated on the notice issued to petitioners, it was imaged into the taxpayer's account in the ordinary course of business.
-Additionally, Ms. Sayed affirms that if a taxpayer called the Division, a case contact was entered into the events log in the taxpayer's account documenting who called and what was discussed.

-- 11. Ms. Sayed averred that she reviewed petitioners' accounts and that on February 4, 2020, petitioners contacted the Division and informed the Division that they had given their documentation to their representative.
-However, neither petitioners nor their representative submitted any documentation to the Division's request for substantiation of their itemized deductions during the course of the audit.
-Therefore, all claimed deductions were disallowed, as unsubstantiated, which was the basis for the refund denial.
-Additionally, Ms. Sayed averred that petitioners finally submitted documentation substantiating their claimed deductions, for the first time, at the conciliation conference held on May 25, 2022.
-After the conference, the documentation was reviewed and a consent was issued to petitioners allowing the remaining balance of their refund. - 12.
-In his affirmation in opposition to petitioners' application for costs, Mr. Armstrong argued that the Division of Tax Appeals should impose a frivolous petition penalty in the amount of \$500.00 against petitioners pursuant to Tax Law § 2018 and 20 NYCRR 3000.21.
+Additionally, Ms. Sayed affirms that if a taxpayer calls the Division, a case contact would be entered into the events log in the taxpayer's account documenting who called and what was discussed. - 11.
+Ms. Sayed averred that she reviewed petitioners' accounts and that no documentation was submitted in response to the Division's request for substantiation of their itemized deductions during the course of the audit.
+Therefore, all claimed deductions were disallowed as unsubstantiated, and petitioners' request for a refund was denied.
+Ms. Sayed asserted that petitioners finally submitted documentation substantiating their claimed deductions, for the first time, at the conciliation conference held on August 10, 2022.
+After the conference, the documentation was reviewed, and a consent was issued to petitioners allowing the remaining balance of their refund.

+12. In his affirmation in opposition to petitioners' application for costs, Mr. Armstrong argued that the Division of Tax Appeals should impose a frivolous petition penalty in the amount of \$500.00 against petitioners pursuant to Tax Law § 2018 and 20 NYCRR 3000.21.